ForumOps/vBulletin-Development-Environment/README.markdown

 ### Upload Files

-Upload all of the `upload/includes/vde` files to your vBulletin development area.
-There should just be `builder.php`, `project.php` and `runtime.php`.
+Upload all of the files in the `upload` directory to your vBulletin development area.
+Do not upload the `project` directory, that's the actual project used to generate the VDE package.

 ### Import Product XML

 Next, import the VDE Runtime product XML.

+### File Edits (vBulletin 3.5+)

+(Missing instructions for this)

 ### File Edits (vBulletin 4)